 restrictive measures to limit access to their profession and maintain their

 rates.
 Moreover, constant pressure is placed on the government to raise driver

 training standards for young drivers, in the name of road safety and to the

 great benefit of driving school instructors.
 Some see in this a pathetic example

-of corporate racketing, based on the "public good", as a means to
+of a corporation who uses the "public good", as a means to

 capture its own profitable market.
 So grin and bear it, but don't let them walk

 all over you.